MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Enter-PSSession.md

 interpretation.

-If the session you want to enter is busy processing a command, there might be a delay before PowerShell responds to **the Enter-PSSession** command.
-You will be connected as soon as the session is available.
-To cancel the `Enter-PSSession` command, press `CTRL+C`.
+If the session you want to enter is busy processing a command, there might be a delay before PowerShell responds to the `Enter-PSSession` command.
+You are connected as soon as the session is available.
+To cancel the `Enter-PSSession` command, press <kbd>CTRL</kbd>+<kbd>C</kbd>.

 The **HostName** parameter set was included starting with PowerShell 6.0.
 It was added to provide PowerShell remoting based on Secure Shell (SSH).
 Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, macOS) and PowerShell remoting will work over these platforms where PowerShell and SSH are installed and configured.
 This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
-For example WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
+For example, WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
 For more information about how to set up PowerShell SSH remoting, see
 [PowerShell Remoting Over SSH](/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core).